Green Day: 2014–2018: Rock and Roll Hall of Fame and Revolution Radio

+2019–2023: Father of All Motherfuckers

 On April 13, 2019, for Record Store Day, the band released their Woodstock 1994 performance on vinyl for the first time.
 It contains all 9 songs they played live, as well as audio of the ensuing mud fight.
 On September 10, 2019, the band announced the Hella Mega Tour with Fall Out Boy and Weezer as headliners alongside themselves, with the Interrupters as the opening act.
 They also released the single, "Father of All..." off their thirteenth album, Father of All Motherfuckers.
 The same day, in an interview with KROQ, Armstrong announced the band would be parting ways with Reprise after the album's release, as they were off their contract with Warner.
 On September 30, 2019, Green Day signed a two-year agreement with the National Hockey League (NHL).
 The album's second single, "Fire, Ready, Aim", was released on October 9, 2019.
 The album's third single, "Oh Yeah!", was released on January 16, 2020.
 The album was released on February 7, 2020.
 The album's fourth single, "Meet Me on the Roof", was released on the same day as the album.

 On April 6, 2020, Armstrong revealed that he had written six songs intending to record new music with the band once the COVID-19 pandemic had passed.
 On May 21, 2020, the band released a cover of Blondie's "Dreaming".

-On October 30, 2020, the band's secret side project, the Network, teased upcoming activity with a video entitled "The Prophecy" and mentioned their upcoming sequel album.
+On October 30, 2020, the band's secret side project, the Network, teased upcoming activity with a video titled "The Prophecy" and mentioned their upcoming sequel album.
 Then on November 2, 2020, the Network released a music video for their first song in 17 years, named "Ivankkka Is a Nazi".
 After a couple of weeks of small hints on social media, as well as Green Day claiming they were not the Network, the band released an EP on November 20, 2020, titled Trans Am.
-On December 4, 2020, the Network released their second album Money Money 2020 Part II: We Told Ya So!.
+On December 4, 2020, the Network released their second album, Money Money 2020 Part II: We Told Ya So!.